Syllabus for Degree Project E in Computational Science

-A Bachelor's degree and, in addition, at least 30 credits in computational science at Master's level, including courses at Master's level that are necessary for the project.
+A Bachelor's degree, and in addition at least 30 credits of courses in computational science at Master's level, including courses at Master's level that are necessary for the project.
 Admission requires a project plan accepted by the department.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 On completion of the course, the student should be able to:

-show a deep knowledge within the chosen field of computer science
+- show a deep knowledge within the chosen field of computational science

 An independent project is carried out, where the knowledge from earlier completed courses are applied.
 The project is guided by a supervisor in close connection to ongoing projects in research or development.

 - under supervision delimit a scientific problem, investigate it, interpret and evaluate the results and present the project in oral and written form

 - search, evaluate and compile information relevant for the chosen problem

 - actively participate in seminars and other activities at the department where the project is carried out

 - comment and give constructive criticism on another student's project (opposition)

 The teaching is devised individually dependent on the direction of the project.
 Supervision is provided individually or in group.